Finofo/FE-Take-Home/README.md

 - Consider best practices for data fetching and error handling to simulate real-world applications.
 - Ensure the application is user-friendly and visually appealing.
 - Commit your work to a public github repo and share the link with us
+- Also share the link to a live, deployed version of the application.

 ### Evaluation Criteria